UW-GDA/CHAR/README.md

 ---

 ## **Background**
 Western spruce budworms are defoliators that consume conifer needles, particularly in **spruce and fir forests**.
-Over several years of infestation (3–10 years), trees experience stress due to reduced foliage, weakening their defenses and making them more flammable.
+Over several years of infestation (3–10 years), trees experience stress due to reduced foliage, potentially making them more flammable.
+However, herbivory may also reduce the amount of flammable material.
 Understanding how these outbreaks interact with climate variability and fire regimes is crucial for forest management and wildfire mitigation.

 ---

-## **Questions & Objectives**
+## **Questions & Objectives **
-🔍 **Key Research Questions:**
+**Key Research Questions:**
 - How do spruce budworm outbreaks influence fire vulnerability in Pacific Northwest forests?
 - What spatial and temporal patterns exist in budworm outbreaks, and how do they correlate with climate variability?
-- Can fire behavior models predict increased fire risk in budworm-affected forests?
+- Can fire behavior models predict changes in fire risk in budworm-affected forests?
+- To what extent will patterns with the association between spruce-budworm and fire risk change under climate change?

 Our objective is to analyze historical outbreak patterns, integrate climate and fire data, and assess fire vulnerability using geospatial approaches.